rng70/rng70/README.md

 Hey, I’m Tanin, a CS grad from Bangladesh University of Engineering and Technology(**BUET**).
 I am a __Secure Software developer__ at __OpenRefactory__, with a focus on __Open Source Software Supply Chain Security__. </br></br>
 As a security researcher, my daily focus is improving the open-source software security and I truly believe that breaking things in an appropriate way is essential for making them unbreakable.
 Although my primary focus is currently on open-source software security, I am looking forward to collaborating on **open-source** developements in the near future.</br></br>
-I am very passionate about Networking, Reverse Engineering, Malware Analysis, Kernel and Web development I am particularly fond of CTFs and low-level topics like Firmware and Drivers.
+I am very passionate about Networking, Reverse Engineering, Malware Analysis, Kernel and Web development.
+I am particularly fond of CTFs and low-level topics like Firmware and Drivers.

 I also write code for the web, but it is only a hobby.</br>

 Additionally, I develop desktop applications, and I will soon release my first desktop application for easy **JSON and Database Navigation**, written in Rust.

 Right now, I am learning **Advanced Data Structures and Algorithms**, **Kernel Debugging**, **Linux Driver Development** and exploring **[Tauri](https://tauri.app) & [Leptos](https://www.leptos.dev)**.